ChaoyaoYe/follow_vue/change.md

 In the new model, we provide a scope inehritance system similar to Angular, in which you can directly access properties that exist on parent scopes.
 The major difference is that setting a primitive value property on a child scope WILL affect that on the parent scope!
 This is one of the major gotchas in Angular.
 If you are somewhat familiar with how prototype inehritance works, you might be surprised how this is possible.
 Well, the reason is that all data properties in Vue are getter/setters, and invoking a setter will not cause the child scope shadowing parent scopes.
 See the example [here](http://jsfiddle.net/yyx990803/Px2n6/).

 The result of this model is a much cleaner expression evaluation implementation.
-All expressions can simply be evaluated with the vm's `$scope` as the `this` context.
+All expressions can simply be evaluated against the vm.

-This is very useful, but it probably should only be available in implicit child instances created by flow-control directives like `v-repeat`, `v-if`, etc. Explicit components should retain its own root scope and use some sort of two way binding like `v-with` to bind to data from outer scope.
+You can also pass in `isolated: true` to avoid inheriting a parent scope, which can provide encapsulation for reusable components and improve performance.

 ## Option changes